Why does the wind blow?

 Why does the wind blow? 🌬

-The Sun heats different parts of the Earth's surface unevenly.
-This happens because of clouds, features of the Earth's surface, and the different angles at which sunlight reaches the ground.
-Because of this, the air temperature becomes different in different places.
-This creates a difference in atmospheric pressure.
+The Sun shines on the Earth.
+It heats different parts of the Earth's surface unevenly — not the same everywhere.
+This happens because of clouds, different types of surface (ground, mountains, water etc.), and the different angles at which sunlight hits the ground.
+So, air temperature changes from place to place.
+This creates a difference in air pressure.

-When air warms up, its molecules begin to move faster and the air expands.
-As a result, the density of the air decreases— there are fewer molecules in the same volume.
-Therefore, pressure becomes lower in warmer areas.
-In colder areas the air is denser, so the pressure there is higher.
+When air gets warm, its molecules start to move faster and the air expands (spreads out).
+As a result, the density of the air decreases, which means, there are fewer molecules in the same volume of air (space).
+That means the pressure of air on the Earth's surface becomes lower in warmer areas.
+In colder areas, the air is denser (more packed), so the pressure there is higher.

-According to the laws of physics, the atmosphere tries to equalize this pressure difference.
-Pressure always tends toward balance.
-Therefore, air begins to move from areas of higher pressure (usually colder areas) to areas of lower pressure.
+According to the laws of physics, the atmosphere tries to equalize (make the same) this pressure difference.
+Pressure always moves toward balance.
+So air starts moving from areas of higher pressure (usually colder places) to areas of lower pressure (usually warmer places).

 This movement of air is called wind.